-The analysis of the hop-based algorithm and the HS algorithm - and the lessons learned - enable us to devise a new algorithm GHOST for multiple dimensions which improves upon the hop-based algorithms.
+The analysis of the hop-based algorithm and the HS algorithm-and the lessons learned enable us to devise a new algorithm GHoST for multiple dimensions which improves upon the hop-based algorithms.

 The paper is organized as follows.
-In Section 2 we overview related work.
+In Section 2 we overview work directly related to localization/positioning algorithms proposed in the literature.
 In Section 3 we present a formal model for our analysis.
 In Sections 4, 5, and 6 we study three different positioning algorithms.
 We first look at a simple hop-based algorithm HOP that will serve as a basis of comparison for the efficiency of the more complex algorithms.
 Most importantly, we prove in Section 4.3 that HOP is not optimal.
 We go on to outline an optimal algorithm HS for one-dimensional unit disk graphs in Section 5.
 Our tour of positioning algorithms ends in Section 6 with GHoST, a general two-dimensional algorithm which improves upon HOP.
 In Section 7 we conclude the paper.

-2. Related Work
+2. Related work